TakafumiSakagami/cpiaengine/README.md

 Triggers the mentioned panner in `panner.h`.

-This moves `bgimg` without moving the window containing it.
+This moves `bgimg` without moving the window containing it, allowing you to pan over a cropped image in a manner reminiscient of Mahoyo or the Tsukihime remake.

 Only needs to be specified when triggering a pan.